robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0220/README.md

 # ACS-85-0220

-Debounced trigger to gate
+Debounced Trigger to Gate

 ## Overview

-Basically a trigger to gate, with some coding to handle debouncing.
+This sketch converts a trigger into a gate, with some added logic to handle debouncing.

-You can control the length of the gate, but additionally, you can subdivide the gate.
-So for example, if the triggered gate was 500ms and you had the ticks to 1 ( just ground the pin), it would be like a normal trigger to gate.
+You can control the length of the gate and subdivide it into smaller intervals.
+For example, if the gate is 500ms and the ticks are set to 1 (just ground the pin), it behaves like a normal trigger-to-gate.

-If you had the ticks set to 5, it would divide that 500ms into 100ms intervals and alternate between them in an on, off fashion.
-The intent was to have like a half note gate that I could turn into 1/16 notes on the fly.
-The length of the total does not change, but the last interval could be silence.
+If the ticks are set to 5, the 500ms gate is divided into 100ms intervals, alternating between on and off states.
+This allows you to turn a half-note gate into 1/16 notes on the fly.
+The total length remains the same, but the last interval could be silence.

-This does not produce audio, just gates.
+This sketch doesn’t produce audio, just gates.

 ![Example](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0220/images/drawing.png)

 ## Pinout

 ![Pinout](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0220/images/ACS-85-0220.png)

 ## Examples